gate-computer/gate/Security.md

   - The process is not dumpable.

-  - The process is killed if the rdtsc instruction is executed (x86-64).

   - Unnecessary file descriptors are closed.

   - The initial stack is unmapped.
 It prevents the comm text from being